Comprehensive cardiovascular care for the Treasure Valley community

 - Other complex heart arrhythmias

-Electrophysiology (EP) services at West Valley Medical Center provide highly specialized treatments for patients with heart rhythm problems, such as arrhythmia treatment.
+Electrophysiology (EP) services at West Valley Medical Center provide highly specialized treatments for patients with heart arrhythmia problems.
 Our new cardiac electrophysiology catheterization lab enables providers and staff to create customized care plans that use the latest techniques and cutting-edge technology.

 Heart rhythm disorders can be treated with medications or with a wide range of electrophysiology services, including: